UN report: Child casualties in West Bank surge by 250% since October

 LEGAL WARNING: All rights of the published news, photos and videos are reserved by İlke Haber Ajansı Basın Yayın San.
 Trade A.Ş.
 Under no circumstances can all or part of the news, photos and videos be used without a written contract or subscription.

-The Palestinian death toll in the Gaza Strip has surged to 39,006, with over 89,818 individuals injured, following three massacres committed by Israeli occupation forces in the last 24 hours, according to local medical sources.
+The death toll in the Gaza Strip has surged to 45,338, according to the latest medical reports from Palestinian sources.